-TIGTA reported that implementation of the mandated sequestration,4 coupled with a trend of lower budgets, reduced staffing, and the loss of supplementary funding for the implementation of the Patient Protection and Affordable Care Act (Affordable Care Act),5 affected the IRS's ability to deliver its priority program areas, including customer service and enforcement activities.6 The IRS's toll-free Level of Service7 decreased from 68 percent in FY 2012 to 61 percent in FY 2013.
 Key examination and collection statistics also declined.
-Examinations of individual tax returns declined approximately five percent from FY 2012 to FY 2013; and collection activities initiated by the IRS, such as liens, levies, and property seizures, declined approximately 33 percent during the same period.
+Examinations of individual tax returns decreased approximately five percent from FY 2012 to FY 2013.
+In addition, collection activities initiated by the IRS, such as liens, levies, and property seizures, decreased approximately 33 percent during the same period.
 Our analysis of select customer service and enforcement statistics indicates that the downward trend in these areas may continue.